 The biggest shopping season of the year has begun.
 Black Friday sales have already started, days before Thanksgiving.
 Advertisements for Cyber Monday deals and Black Friday doorbusters are in full swing.
 The majority of these sales come from large retail chains and mass merchandisers.
 But let’s not forget about the local businesses.
 Small Business Saturday is right in the middle of the two largest shopping days of the year.
-This year, it falls on Saturday, November 26.

 What is Small Business Saturday?